 At any point in time, there may be potential pharmaceutical services providers that have applied to NHS England for a community pharmacy contract, whose application may be at one of several stages in the current process.
 Following an application, there will be a formal consultation process during which representations are invited from interested parties12 according to the Pharmaceutical Regulations 2013 (as amended), and 'Fitness to Practice' checks where necessary, before NHS England makes a decision.
 It may reasonably take up to four months for this process, before the outcome is notified to the applicant.
-Successful applicants will have 6 -12 months in which to open the pharmacy, or the application will laspse.
+Successful applicants will have from 6 months to a year in which to open the pharmacy.
 Where a pharmacy contract has been awarded but the pharmacy has not yet opened, an 'extant grant' must be recorded as this may influence the immediate future requirements for pharmaceutical services in a locality.